 - Full refunds are given to trainees who drop out, provided a 72-hour notice is done.

-- Stand-alone classes for either CPR or first aid are also available to students who do not want to enrol in the full training course with Hamilton First Aid.
+- Stand-alone classes for either CPR or first aid are also available to students who do not want to enroll in the full training course with Hamilton First Aid.

 - Private classes are usually offered to big groups or companies.
 If you want to train at home or want to book training for an event, Hamilton First Aid offers private instructors for personal training.

-- Refresher programs are held twice a week for the renewal / recertification of expiring certification.
+- Refresher programs are held twice a week for the renewal/recertification of expiring certifications.

 - All classes are taught and overseen by St Mark James certified instructors in high-end training facilities.

-- Classrooms are outiftted with the latest AED trainers and training mannequins.
+- Classrooms are outfitted with the latest AED trainers and training mannequins.